matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 - DataFrames

 ```
-Datastore uses a SQL-like query language called GQL.
+* Datastore uses a SQL-like query language called GQL.
-SQL is not used.
+* SQL is not used.
-MDX is a query language for online analytic processing (OLAP) systems.
+* MDX is a query language for online analytic processing (OLAP) systems.
-DataFrames is a data structure used in Spark.
+* DataFrames is a data structure used in Spark.
 ```

 **Question 22: When you enter a query into the BigQuery query form, BigQuery analyzes the query and displays an estimate of what metric?**

 - Cost of the query.
-- **Amount of data scanned.**
+- :white_check_mark: **Amount of data scanned.**
 - Number of bytes passed between servers in the BigQuery cluster.
 - Time required to enter the query.